Categories: Home Top News Ireland Six Nations

 Defence coach Simon Easterby believes building momentum will be the key factor behind Ireland enjoying a successful Guinness Six Nations Championship in 2022.

-Fresh from an impressive Autumn Nations Series campaign, Ireland begin this year’s international programme with Championship opener against Wales at the Aviva Stadium tomorrow (kick-off 2.15pm).
+Fresh from an impressive Autumn Nations Series campaign, Ireland begin this year’s international programme with a Championship opener against Wales at the Aviva Stadium tomorrow (kick-off 2.15pm).

 Getting the better of Ireland in Cardiff at the beginning of the 2021 Six Nations was a significant catalyst behind Wales’ subsequent march to a Six Nations title.
 Easterby is hopeful that the men in green can reverse this result on home soil.